Skip to content

 Not Tracking at All

-The worst analytics mistake is not tracking anything.
-Even basic weekly tracking puts you ahead of the vast majority of creators who operate on gut feeling alone.
+The worst analytics mistake is no analytics.
+Everybody knows that guessing works until it doesn’t — and by the time it stops working, you’ve lost months of data that would have told you what to fix.
+Even basic weekly tracking puts you ahead of the vast majority of creators operating on gut feeling.

 FAQ